Last Updated on 14/02/2024 by Denise Leo. Post first published on January 18, 2023.

 Bathe your Pomeranian regularly.
 Pet Poms will require bathing at least once a month during winter.
 More often during summer is ideal unless the dog gets dirty.

 New Pomeranian puppy owners should ask their breeder about bathing Pomeranian puppies.
 Instructions are usually required on when to commence bathing and grooming requirements.

 At Dochlaggie, grooming for Pomeranians commences at a very early age.
 Bathing pups older than five or six weeks should have no ill effects as long as care is taken to ensure the puppy is correctly and fully dry after his bath.

 My Pomeranians are bathed twice weekly whilst being shown.
 The day before a show, and once again the day following the show, remove any grooming products added to the coat at the show.

 Whilst enjoying a break from the show ring, the show dogs are given a weekly maintenance bath.

 - Bathing Pomeranians will not soften a correct coat.
 Dirt, grime, and talcum powder can easily damage a Dog’s coat.

 - Clean hair grows; dirty hair will dry out and break off.
 Coats can vary from canine to canine.

-- Breeders strive to produce double coated Poms with correct standoff, harsh coats.
+- Breeders strive to produce double-coated Poms with a correct standoff, harsh coats.
 A Pom’s coat may also differ significantly from month to month.

 Bathing Pomeranians Instructions